 - Brewing – Brewing tea is the act of making tea on a stove top or with the use of an electric kettle.

 - Steeping – What is tea steeping?
 In the art of making tea, steeping is the process of extracting flavors from the tea leaves.
 How do you let tea steep?
 Simply allow your tea to sit in the hot water for a short time.
+The tea will do the rest of the work!

 - Tea Bag – A tea bag is a mesh baggy that contains loose leaf tea, spices, and other herbs.